preciofishbone/OmniaFx/docs/tutorials/omnia-learn/README.md

 - ## [Build your first extension](../first-extension#build-your-first-extension-like-a-boss)

     In this tutorial, we will take you through the steps of building an Omnia G2 extension from scratch.
-You will also play around with serveral general things, such as Admin Journey, Timer Job, SharePoint Feature and localization.
+You will also play around with serveral general things, such as Admin Journey, Timer Job, SharePoint Feature and Localization.

 - ## Swagger